‘Whole road fell down under me’: Driver shaken up after car left teetering on partially collapsed road in RI

 “I had to crawl out of the car on the other side, so I opened the door, I couldn’t put it in reverse, so I was shaken up,” she said.

-Furtado says she is glad this didn’t happen later in the day.
+Furtado says she is glad it didn’t happen later in the day.

 “I’m grateful it happened then because the bus comes down that road on that side,” she added.